18F/18f.gsa.gov/_posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 information, or the most up-to-date information when navigating the site.

-In addition, FEC had never worked with user-centered or agile methods.
+In addition, the FEC had never worked with user-centered or agile methods.
 And on top of that, public scrutiny and the need for legal precision made most changes to the site a significant challenge.
 The content was sensitive and needed to serve both the public and the experts who used